wtnwin111/interview/README.md

         Write code to clone the linked list.
     18) Write code to sort a linked list, specify which sort method you choice and why.
     19) Given a sorted cyclic linked list in ascending order, write code to insert a int into the list and keeping it in ascending order.
+    20) Given a linked list, remove the nth node from the end of list and return its head.
+        For example,
+            Given linked list: 1->2->3->4->5, and n = 2.
+            After removing the second node from the end, the linked list becomes 1->2->3->5.

 ##C4: Array
     1) Given an image represented by an N\*N matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?